“Education is not the learning of facts but the training of the mind to think.” – Albert Einstein

-To achieve full human potential and promote national development, the changes in New Education Policy 2020 has been introduced to make India a global knowledge superpower.
+To achieve full human potential and promote national development, the changes in New Education Policy 2020 have been introduced to make India a global knowledge superpower.

 The NEP proposes significant changes in school education such as the policy focuses on overhauling the curriculum, “easier” Board exams, a reduction in the syllabus to retain “core essentials” and thrust on “experiential learning and critical thinking”.